 Click Here for tab for Hurricane by Bob Dylan

-This song has a rather turbulent meaning behind it, Bob wrote this in defense of a famous boxer called Rubin “Hurricane” Carter who was imprisoned for what many believed were racial reasons.
+This song has a rather turbulent meaning behind it.
+Bob wrote this in defense of a famous boxer called Rubin “Hurricane” Carter, who was imprisoned for what many believed were racial reasons.
 It resonated strongly with both his audience and supporters of Rubin Carter and went on to be one of his most successful singles, charting well on the Billboard Hot 100.

-Bob used a very striking Danelectro 12 string guitar, which looks something a bit like a mandolin, but with a telecaster-esque lipstick style pickup in the neck.
+Bob used a very striking Danelectro 12-string guitar, which looks something a bit like a mandolin, but with a telecaster-esque lipstick-style pickup in the neck.
 There is a lot of big open chord strumming here to really make good use of all those strings and make that huge wall of sound.
 You will need a capo on the 3rd fret of the guitar to bring it in key.

-I Stay Away by Alice In Chains
+I Stay Away by Alice in Chains

-Click Here for tab for I Stay Away by Alice In Chains
+Click Here for tab for I Stay Away by Alice in Chains

-This was is from AIC’s 1994 EP ‘Jar of Flies’, they noted that this was the first time they had written with bassist Mike Inez and was of special importance to them, as they wanted to show that he is a valid part of the band and a great songwriter.
-Fans obviously agreed as the song reached the no 10 spot on the Billboard Mainstream Rock Track and hung in there for a whopping 26 weeks.
+This song is from AIC’s 1994 EP Jar of Flies, wherein they noted that this was the first time they had written with bassist Mike Inez.
+The song was of special importance to them, as they wanted to show that he was a valid part of the band and a great songwriter.
+Fans obviously agreed as the song reached the no 10 spot on the Billboard Mainstream Rock Charts and hung in there for a whopping 26 weeks.

-For this song, we need to tune down to C sharp standard, which essentially involves taking a standard tuned 12 string and lowering each string by 3 semitones.
-This should be easily doable on any standard 12 string without the string tension becoming much of an issue.
+For this song, we need to tune down to C sharp standard, which essentially involves taking a standard tuned 12-string and lowering each string by 3 semitones.
+This should be easily doable on any standard 12-string without the string tension becoming much of an issue.
 The song itself has a good combination of strummed chords with some nice little 3 string arpeggios.

-More Than a Feeling by Boston
+More than a Feeling by Boston

-Click Here for tab for More Than a Feeling by Boston
+Click Here for tab for More than a Feeling by Boston

 A classic rock song from Boston’s debut album of the same name.
 Little did they know this would garner them as much success as it did, to the point where it’s now a quintessential rock radio track.
 It took songwriter Tom Scholz five years to complete the song, which details the idea of how music can reconnect you to a loved one who has passed away.
 It was also famously used as part of the video game series Rocksmith.